 Retrieve data with APIs from Python

 APIs (Application Programming Interface) are an expanding way of accessing data.
-Thanks to APIs, script automation is facilitated since it is no longer necessary to store a file and manage its different versions, but only to query a database and let the data producer handle the updates.
+Thanks to APIs, script automation is facilitated since it is longer necessary to store a file and manage its different versions, but only to query a database and let the data producer handle the updates.

 Exercice